What Kind of Toothpaste to Use

 2. Fluoride Toothpaste

-Fluoride is a mineral that occurs naturally in water sources and helps prevent tooth decay and reduces cavities in children and adults.
+Fluoride is a mineral that occurs naturally in water sources and helps prevent tooth decay and reduce cavities in children and adults.

 Tartar is a hard, calcified deposit that forms on the teeth and contributes to their decay.